kehribar/infercat/Readme.md

 * Currently, this library only supports `DENSE` layers with `RELU`, `SIGMOID` and `SOFTMAX` activations.
 * There are no dynamic memory calls in the library.
 All weights, biases and intermediate buffers of the layers allocated at the compile time.
 * For simplicity sake, current library only uses float weights and there are no hardware specific acceleration code in the kernels.
-On the other hand, these improvements can be done later since the kernel code is very small and readable.

 # Usage